sergiusens/blog/content/posts/snapcraft-build-environments.md

 Cleaning up is rather easy, just run `snapcraft clean`.
 This simply wipes the data directories reserved for the snapcraft project.

 # Looking further
 So far I have targets for `core18` and a fictitious `core16` base.
-To validate the entire process though, I did also play with creating a Fedora based disk to run through that same make project by hacking up a quick DNF repo handler inside snapcraft, this of course was uninstallable as there is no fedora base (yet at least).
+To validate the entire process though, I did also play with creating a Fedora based disk to run through that same make project by hacking up a quick DNF repo handler inside snapcraft, the resulting snap that came out of exercising this process was uninstallable as expected as there is no fedora base (yet at least).